The Uptime.com REST API offers the functionality of the Uptime UI, with the advantage of automated reporting based on triggers from your system.

 NOTE: full one-minute response time metrics are available via the API endpoint:

 Users can list all Status Pages from the StatusPages endpoints.
 Additionally, users can create, edit, or delete status pages and incidents.
+Incident endpoints will also include the ability to set & update maintenance windows.

 Contacts and Users